0alyahyai/CSC207ProjectNBA/README.md

 and we will all need to edit this view as we add in our use cases (as users will access most usecases through this view)>

 If we have issues with the names of these views/use-cases, we can refactor them quite easily.

+-- OMAR NOTES --
+Continuing what Peter was talking about:

+1. Basically for your use case, you will make a directory, inside the use_case directory, having the name of your use case.
+It will contain basically everything that defines a use case (including a view and everything associated with it), but without worrying about the DataAccess object/database.
+If you need something, define it using an interface.
+All that stuff will be defined relatively soon though.
+2. Regarding the views: You will have to make your own view (not in terms of coding it alone).
+We will have a LoggedInView (see in code) that will have a button for each of the usecases that will simply switch the ActiveView to the view of your usecase.
+Basically, for the most part, you do not need to know how the other views look like.
+3. Currently there is a non-nested view folder.
+It has just a few general files that are important for all views.